Sairyss/domain-driven-hexagon/README.md

 Over time, when the amount of data grows, there may be a need to make some changes in the database like improving performance or data integrity by re-designing some tables or even changing the database entirely.
 Without an explicit separation between `Domain` and `Persistance` models any change to the database will lead to change in your domain `Entities` or `Aggregates`.
 For example, when performing a database [normalization](https://en.wikipedia.org/wiki/Database_normalization) data can spread across multiple tables rather than being in one table, or vice-versa for [denormalization](https://en.wikipedia.org/wiki/Denormalization).
 This may force a team to do a complete refactoring of a domain layer which may cause unexpected bugs and challenges.
 Separating Domain and Persistance models prevents that.

-**Note**: separating domain and persistance models may be an overkill for smaller applications, consider all pros and cons before making this decision.
+**Note**: separating domain and persistance models may be an overkill for smaller applications.
+It requires a lot of effort creating and maintaining boilerplate code like mappers and abstractions.
+Consider all pros and cons before making this decision.

 Example files: